PowerDNS/pdns/docs/modes-of-operation.rst

 PowerDNS sets the DO flag when querying the SOA on the Primary.
 Setting the DO flag may trigger truncated responses and the SOA check should fall-back to TCP.
-As this fall-back is currently not supported in PowerDNS, freshnes checks may fail.
+As this fall-back is currently not supported in PowerDNS, freshness checks may fail.
 If it is known that the Primary always increases the serial on signature changes, signature comparison can be turned off by disabling :ref:`setting-compare-signatures-on-zone-freshness-check`.
 This will disable